Ever had trouble finding Japanese recipes that were easy to make?

 Interestingly, tofu would also not be included in teppanyaki-style recipes in Japan until the teppanyaki iron griddle was invented after WWII.

-Today, however, tofu can be seen in just about every teppanyaki recipes that teppanyaki restaurants offer!
+Today, however, tofu can be seen in just about every teppanyaki recipe that teppanyaki restaurants offer!

 Can you make tofu on an Hibachi grill?
 You’d have to use a teppanyaki stovetop plate